rationaldom/rationaldom.github.io/start.md

 * [BDSM, Personality and Mental Health](https://www.psychologytoday.com/us/blog/unique-everybody-else/201307/bdsm-personality-and-mental-health)

 * [Personality Traits of BDSM Practitioners: Another Look](https://www.psychologytoday.com/us/blog/unique-everybody-else/201502/personality-traits-bdsm-practitioners-another-look)

+Another source of current research comes from the lab of

 Read the articles and then consider the question of who's a pervert and who's not.
 Jay Wiseman [Wiseman1996] provided an operational definition of sorts: "a pervert is anybody kinkier than you".